TomsIndex

 Authentication

-Bearer token in the Authorization header.
-API keys are prefixed with srch_.
+Pass your API key in the X-API-Key header.
+Keys are prefixed with srch_.

 Parameters